Documentation Index

 Use only the relevant phases for the edge type.

-HTTPS edges have routes, and we will need to convert each route’s to a CEL expression based on it’s match_type for use on every rule that is defined.
-Here are some example CEL expressions for routes based on the match_type:
+HTTPS edges have routes, and each route needs to be converted to a CEL expression based on its match_type for use on every rule that is defined.

 Create these for later use in each expressions: block in your policy rules.